storageos/tutorials/install-storageos/030-install-storageos-cli.md

 StorageOS has a CLI and GUI.
 We are using the CLI to verify the installation.

-Run the StorageOS CLI pod:
+We can use a pod to access the CLI using kubectl exec:

 `kubectl -n kube-system run \
 --image storageos/cli:v2.1.0 \